Stobbs Launches Brand Management SystemStobbs Launches Brand Management System

 The new platform uses big data to blend real-time consumer purchasing patterns with their brand IP to track the effectiveness of trademark portfolios.
 By automating a series of manual processes and connecting strategic brand expertise, iaidō gives users an instant picture of their IP performance together with practical, actionable outputs.
 Transforming efficiency of in-house legal teams in terms of managing non-use, protection strategy, gap fill analysis and renewals analysis.

 “We have built a solution that allows brand owners to build out their protection strategy, then compare it with their existing portfolio and business intelligence data,” says Lewis Whiting founder and chief executive officer, Stobbs.
-“All large brands possess this type of data but rarely have reliable instant access to it on a day-to-day
+“All large brands possess this type of data but rarely have reliable instant access to it on a day-to-day basis, to inform the strategic management of their assets.
+This is a fundamental need, and our solution has been designed to fill the gap in the IP software industry that currently exists – a complementary platform rather than replacing any existing solution.”

 The spin-out company has already deployed its technology with a number of major global brands, including ABInBev (owners of brands such as Budweiser, Stella Artois and Corona) who have been a key player in the development and testing of the technology for the past 18-24 months, culminating in the first public release of the software today.